globalgov/globalgov.ch/content/blog/manyhealth.Rmd

 ---
 feature_image: images/blog/health-icons.jpg
 image: images/blog/dheart.jpg
-title: "What Does Global Health Governance Look Like?"
+title: "What does Geneva health governance looks like?"
-subtitle: "We use manyhealth data to look at this question."
+subtitle: "We use manyhealth data on organizations to investigate this question."
 weight: 3
 output:
   blogdown::html_page: